qubit-ulm/ebs/README.md

 On Windows systems you should run from the Visual Studio Command Prompt `msbuild`

-    $ msbuild pwcs.sln
+    $ msbuild ebs.sln

-This will build the denoising as well as the graph processing part of pwcs.
+This will build the denoising as well as the graph processing part of EBS.

-If the build fails and you cannot figure out why, please file a ticket on the github page  the pwcs developers will quickly help you figure it out.
+If the build fails and you cannot figure out why, please file a ticket on the github page the EBS developers will quickly help you figure it out.

 # Attribution